thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 - **Word Count**: Counts the number of words in the input text.
 - **Sentiment Analysis**: Analyzes the sentiment of the input text.
 - **Vectorization**: Generates a vector representation to support similarity search.

+##### Preprocessing

+The preprocessing step is responsible for cleaning and normalizing the input text.
+This includes the following
+steps:

+- Drop code blocks
+- Drop links
+- Replace special characters and diacritics with standard ASCII characters
+- Expand contractions
+- Drop punctuation
+- Drop very long words
+- Drop extra whitespace
+- Truncate the text to a maximum length

+Preprocessing is essential to ensure that the input text is in a consistent format before further analysis is performed and to avoid overloading the downstream components with irrelevant information.

+##### Word Count

+The word count analysis counts the number of keywords in the input message.
+This analysis is used to generate the most popular topics in a channel or server.

+The first step in the word count analysis is to tokenize the input text.
+The text is split into individual words using the NLTK library, which is a popular library for natural language processing in Python that provides a robust tokenizer for English text out of the box.

+The tokenized text is then stemmed using NLTK's Snowball Stemmer.
+Stemming reduces words to their root form, which helps to group similar words together.
+For example, the words "running" and "runs" would both be stemmed to "run".

+Next, we remove stopwords from the tokenized text.
+Stopwords are common words like "the", "and", and "is" that do not carry much meaning and are typically removed from text before analysis.
+We also remove any words that are single characters long, as these are unlikely to be meaningful.

+Finally, the keywords are counted and the results are stored in the database.

+##### Sentiment Analysis

+The sentiment analysis component is responsible for analyzing the attitude of an input message.
+This enables the sentiment search feature and supports the moderation features of the bot.

+The sentiment analysisis performed using the NLTK library, which provides a pre-trained sentiment analysis model.
+The model assigns polarity scores to the input text, which indicate the positive, negative, and neutral sentiment of the text.
+Scores range from -1 (most negative) to 1 (most positive).
+The model also provides a compound score, which is a normalized combination of the positive, negative, and neutral scores.

+The polarity scores for every message are stored in the database for later retrieval and analysis.

+##### Vectorization

+The vectorization component is responsible for generating a vector representation of the input text.
+The vector representation is used to support similarity search, which allows users to find messages with similar content.

+Vectorization is done using the Sentence Transformers library, which provides pre-trained models for generating embeddings of text.
+The embeddings are high-dimensional vectors that capture the semantic meaning of the input text.

+First, the input text is tokenized using Sentence Transformers and passed into the transformer model to generate the embedding for each token.
+These embeddings are then averaged to generate a single embedding for the entire text.

+Finally, the embedding is passed into Torch to generate the final vector representation.
+This vector is stored in the database for later retrieval and analysis.

 ## Database